theoluciano/yoinker/README.md

 # README

-This app is meant for my friends out there who are working in large Figma projects and feel like they're losing their minds cause the know they created _that_ component but for the life of them, they can't remember where it was used.
+This app is meant for my friends out there who are working in large Figma projects and feel like they're losing their minds cause they know they created _that_ component but for the life of them, they can't remember where it was used.
 Going through each of your many files is a waste of your precious time.

 So behold ...
 I give you....
 Yoinker!